-The Transparency Task Force is establishing an Advisory Board.
+The Transparency Task Force has established an Advisory Board.

 The first significant step forward was a meeting held in London on 26th June 2018, where several individuals met to discuss ideas on how the Board would function.

 The slides used at the meeting can be downloaded by clicking on the PDF icon below:

 Subsequent to the 26th June meeting John Howard become the Chair of the Advisory Board, as explained in the press release below..